NickDeWyngaert/simple-crud-ui/README.md

 ## To Do
 * General
-   - [ ] More UI friendly error message when ui failed to fetch movies
-   - [ ] More UI friendly add movie from (+ icon in toolbar)
+   - [ ] More info when form field in new movie isn't good enough
 * Basic view
    - [ ] Dynamic width and height for each movie item (movie img)
 * Advanced view